 Grail women express their commitment to justice, solidarity and peace through their daily living and through collective action, including participation in national and international networks.

-The involvement of the Australian Grail in Papua New Guinea began with one Grail woman working as a lay missionary in Wewak in the late 1950s.
+The involvement of the Australian Grail in Papua New Guinea (PNG) began with one when two young women went to work working as a lay missionary missionaries i Wewak in the late 1950s.
+This was in response to an invitation to The Grail from Bishop Arkveld, svd, to contribute to the mission of the church in PNG.

 Through the 1970s when the Grail organised a series of Pacific Summer Schools for young people in the Pacific Island nations, a number of young PNG women began asking for the Grail in their country.